3 Beekman Street

 Further Safety Measures at Dia Beacon

-- High-touch surfaces are cleaned throughout the day following CDC guidelines
+- High-touch surfaces are cleaned throughout the day following CDC guidelines.

-- Hand sanitizer is available at various locations in and around the galleries
+- Hand sanitizer is available at various locations in and around the galleries.

 Dia Beacon is located adjacent to the Beacon train station, which is served by Metro-North Railroad trains from Grand Central Terminal and Poughkeepsie.
 Trains run hourly in either direction during museum operating hours.
 For train information, visit www.mta.info.
 New York residents dial 511, all others dial toll-free 877 690 5114.
 For train travel from north of Poughkeepsie, take an Amtrak train to Poughkeepsie and transfer to a Metro-North train.
 Beacon is the second stop.

-The Beacon Free Loop bus runs Monday through Saturday from the Metro-North Beacon train station to Dia Beacon, Main Street, and Mount Beacon, before returning to the train station.
+Dia Beacon is an 8-10 minute walk (1/2 mile) from the Metro-North Beacon Station.
+Also, the Beacon Free Loop bus runs Monday through Saturday from the Metro-North Beacon train station to Dia Beacon, Main Street, and Mount Beacon, before returning to the train station.
 Passengers may hail the bus at any Beacon Free Loop sign along the route.

 from New York City